Updated on 25 March 2026

 Since the rest do not really stand a strong chance in the long-term, let me explain why Lazada is the main competitor for Shopee.

-One more thing that Shopee does not have is Alibaba's logistics hub in Malaysia's new digital free trade zone6.
-This is a clear path to lower cross-border logistics costs as an additional competitive advantage.
+One more thing that Shopee does not have is Alibaba's logistics hub in Malaysia's digital free trade zone.
+This remains a clear path to lower cross-border logistics costs as an additional competitive advantage.

-Note that #1 is the most important plays here.
+Note that advertising is still one of the most important plays here.
 Search placement gets them initial revenues to sustain early on.
-It is a significant Strategy because they forgo most other forms of revenues and have ads as their main revenue source, something Google did to win all their competitors in the year 2000.
+It is a significant strategy because they initially forwent most other forms of revenues and relied heavily on ads, similar to early strategies by companies like Google.

 Alibaba's Taobao uses this exact business model (above)- which is where Shopee probably got it from.1

-Their own payment system occurs on every order, further sustaining the overall Sea group (not likely to be recognised as Shopee's revenues) cash flows.
+Their own payment system (ShopeePay) now occurs on every order, further sustaining the overall Sea group cash flows.

 Banner/Video Ads & Search Placement Advertising Revenue